polycrate/polycrate/README.md

 - Use tools like Ansible to achieve idempotent deployments inside your blocks
 - Share common logic by pushing blocks to an OCI-comptabible registry
 - Share workspaces through git-repositories
+- Automatically persist and sync workspace changes to a git-repository when running an action

 ## Play with polycrate